softwarefactory-project/sf-infra/roles/next-gen/crc-snapshot/README.md

 ## Main goal

-The main goal of that role is to create a script that will trigger Ansible playbook that will recreate the CRC image base on `cloud_names` Ansible variable (which is a list).
+The main goal of this role is to create a script that will trigger Ansible playbook that will recreate the CRC image based on `cloud_names` Ansible variable (which is a list).

 ## Example variable output